Religion in Iran: Surveys of current demographics

-A 2020 survey by the World Values Survey found that 96.6% of Iranians believe in Islam.
-According to the CIA World Factbook, around 90–95% of Iranian Muslims associate themselves with the Shia branch of Islam, the official state religion, and about 5–10% with the Sunni and Sufi branches of Islam.

-According to the 2011 Iranian census, 99.98% of Iranians believe in Islam, while the rest of the population believe in other officially recognized minority religions: Christianity, Judaism and Zoroastrianism.
-Because irreligion and some other religions (including the Baháʼí Faith) are not recognized by the Iranian government, and because apostasy from Islam may be subject to capital punishment, governmental figures are distorted.
+A 2020 survey by the World Values Survey claim that 96.6% of Iranians believe in Islam.
+According to the CIA World Factbook, around 90–95% of Iranian Muslims associate themselves with the Shia branch of Islam, the official state religion, and about 5–10% with the Sunni branch of Islam.
+The CIA World Factbook estimated that in 2020 98.5% of the population adhered to Islam.
+According to the 2011 Iranian census, 99.38% of Iranians are claimed to believe in Islam, while the rest of the population believe in other officially recognized minority religions: Christianity, Judaism and Zoroastrianism.
+Because irreligion such as atheism and some other religions (including the Baháʼí Faith) are not recognized by the Iranian government, Iranian citizens born in nominally Muslim families are labelled Muslim despite individual beliefs, and because apostates from Islam are subject to capital punishment, governmental figures are distorted.